saurabh-annadate/CMIP6_analysis/readme.md

 # to install new packages, add them to the env.txt file and run:
 conda install --file env.txt --channel conda-forge --override-channels --solver classic
 ```

+### Install Xming server

+Use the Xming setup provided with the repo and install it.
+It is used to visualise the netCDF files using NCVIEW.